-Alternative 1 Alternative 2 Alternative 3 Avoidance, Minimization, and Mitigation Strategies Public Services Growth under Alternative 1 would increase the demand for public services including fire and emergency medical services, police, schools, and hospital services.
-The Puyallup School District is currently exceeding its capacity and is not anticipated to have sufficient capacity within its existing or currently planned facilities to serve the potential population increases under Alternative 1 Impacts would be similar to Alternative 1, but Alternative 2 would add more housing and employment, which would result in greater demand for public services.
-Impacts would be similar to Alternative 1, but Alternative 2 would add approximately 3,366 more students to the population, which would further exacerbate the insufficient capacity at Puyallup acheels Impacts would be similar to Alternative 2, but Alternative 3 would add more housing and employment, which would result in greater demand for public services.
-Alternative 3 would add approximately 3,761, more students than under Alternative 1, and 395 more students than under Alternative 2, which would further exacerbate the insufficient capacity at Durally acheals Continue to update and analyze Central Pierce Fire &amp; Rescue incident and response data yearly to evaluate staffing and facilities' needs.
-Continue to construct new buildings in compliance with the 2021 International Fire Code.
-Continue to update and analyze Puyallup Police Department incident and response data yearly to A less than significant impact is anticipated for fire and emergency medical, police, and hospital services.
-However, without a substantial increase in new or expanded schools, the increase in students would continue to exceed the planned student capacity at Puyallup schools, resulting in a significant adverse impact under Alternative 1.
-A less than significant impact is anticipated for fire and emergency medical, police, and hospital services.
-However, without a substantial increase in new or expanded schools, the increase in students would continue to exceed the planned student capacity at Puyallup schools, resulting in a significant adverse impact under Alternative 2.
-A less than significant impact is anticipated for fire and emergency medical, police, and hospital services.
-However, without a substantial increase in new or expanded schools, the increase in students would continue to exceed the planned student capacity at Puyallup schools, resulting in a significant adverse impact under Alternative 3. evaluate staffing and facilities' needs.
-Construct the new Puyallup Police Department precinct.
-Approve the Good Samaritan MultiCare Master Plan to expand hospital capacity.
-Work with the Puyallup School District to update its Capital Facilities Plan to minimize impacts to capacity at Puyallup schools as a result of growth under the Comprehensive Plan.
+- Growth under Alternative 1 would increase the demand for public services including fire and emergency medical services, police, schools, and hospital services. - Under Alternative 1, approximately 3,344 students would be added to the population.
+The Puyallup School District is currently exceeding its capacity and is not anticipated to have sufficient capacity within its existing or currently planned facilities to serve the potential population increases under Alternative 1. - A less than significant impact is anticipated for fire and emergency medical, police, and hospital services.
+However, without a substantial increase in new or expanded schools, the increase in students would continue to exceed the planned student capacity at Puyallup schools, resulting in a significant adverse impact under Alternative 1. - Impacts would be similar to Alternative 1, but Alternative 2 would add more housing and employment, which would result in greater demand for public services. - Alternative 2 would add approximately 6,710 students to the population, which would further exacerbate the insufficient capacity at Puyallup schools. - A less than significant impact is anticipated for fire and emergency medical, police, and hospital services.
+However, without a substantial increase in new or expanded schools, the increase in students would continue to exceed the planned student capacity at Puyallup schools, resulting in a significant adverse impact under Alternative 2. - Impacts would be similar to Alternative 2, but Alternative 3 would add more housing and employment across a broader area, which would result in greater demand for public services. - Alternative 3 would add approximately 7,105 students to the population, which would further exacerbate the insufficient capacity at Puyallup schools. - A less than significant impact is anticipated for fire and emergency medical, police, and hospital services.
+However, without a substantial increase in new or expanded schools, the increase in students would continue to exceed the planned student capacity at Puyallup schools, resulting in a significant adverse impact under Alternative 3. - Impacts would be similar to Alternative 3, which would result in greater demand for public services across a broader area than under Alternatives 1 and 2.
+However, Alternative 4 would result in an overall lower increase in housing and jobs than the other Action Alternatives. - Alternative 4 would add approximately 5,165 students to the population, which would further exacerbate the insufficient capacity at Puyallup schools. - A less than significant impact is anticipated for fire and emergency medical, police, and hospital services.
+However, without a substantial increase in new or expanded schools, the increase in students would continue to exceed the planned student capacity at Puyallup schools, resulting in a significant adverse impact under Alternative 4. - Continue to update and analyze Central Pierce Fire & Rescue incident and response data yearly to evaluate staffing and facilities' needs. - Continue to construct new buildings in compliance with the 2021 International Fire Code. - Continue to update and analyze Puyallup Police Department incident and response data yearly to evaluate staffing and facilities' needs. - Construct the new Puyallup Police Department precinct. - Approve the Good Samaritan MultiCare Master Plan to expand hospital capacity. - Work with the Puyallup School District to update its Capital Facilities Plan to minimize impacts to capacity at Puyallup schools as a result of growth under the Comprehensive Plan.